EL246/package_tree/README.md

 # package_tree

 package_tree is a package indexer that keeps track of package dependencies.
-The server opens a TCP connection on port 8080.
+The server opens a TCP socket and listens on port 8080.
 Clients can connect and specify packages they would like to install, remove, or query.
 To maintain consistency, packages cannot be indexed unless their dependencies are already indexed, and packages cannot be removed if other packages depend on it.
 The server accepts